-We’re sending four Minnesota business delegates to the COP24 international climate negotiations in Katowice, Poland.
+From December 2–14, we sent four Minnesota business delegates to the COP24 international climate negotiations in Katowice, Poland.

 Need more info on the significance of COPs?
 Read our overview.

-In the wake of the President’s withdrawal from the Paris Agreement, the emergence of the U.S. Climate Alliance, and the E.U.’s commitment to working directly with the U.S. on international climate policy, Minnesota finds itself on the world stage as a member of the Alliance, as well as the We Are Still In campaign.
+In the wake of the President’s withdrawal from the Paris Agreement, the emergence of the U.S. Climate Alliance, and the E.U.’s commitment to working directly with the U.S. on international climate policy, Minnesota was on the world stage as a member of the Alliance, as well as the We Are Still In campaign.

 The 24th session of the Conference of the Parties (COP24) brought together around 200 countries to continue the worldwide initiative to reduce greenhouse gas emissions.
 After two weeks of negotiations and strategizing, this COP saw the creation of the official rulebook for implementing the Paris Agreement.